Kainoa-h/aerospace-sketchybar/readme.md

 ![alt text](bar_img.png)
 I couldn't find any resources for a simple sketchybar config that worked with aerospace.
 So this is what I came up with!

+The styling is really ugly, i'm sorry.
+Hopefully that encourages you to tinker with the setup :p

+anyways if you're looking for something more fleshed out:
 [Here's my how current configuration looks](https://github.com/Kainoa-h/MacSetup)

 ## Credits: